learntocloud/learn-to-cloud/phase4/README.md

 | :----------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | Deploy a VNet (or VPC) and 2 VMs in the cloud with Terraform | Make sure you can SSH into both VMs and from vm1 you can ping vm2 and vice-versa. |
 | Remember that NAS project from Phase 1?                      | Deploy it with Terraform                                                          |
+| Remember nextcloud project from Phase 1?                     | [Deploy it with Terraform to an ec2 instance] (https://github.com/abdrrahimelh/terraform-nextcloud)
 ## Things you should be familiar with at the end of this phase

 - Working knowledge of at least one continuous integration tool (Github Actions, Jenkins, etc)